 By 1905, Annie Jordan had already lived in California, South Africa and England before fetching up in Vancouver, aged 18.
 There she met and married Willie Rae-Arthur.
-Willie was from Glasgow and a remittance man, the charming but notorious son of a wealthy family, paid by them to stay away.
-He obliged and his wealthy sister Isabella, in Scotland, continued to sign the monthly cheques from her castle south of Glasgow.
+Willie was from Scotland and a remittance man, the charming but notorious son of a wealthy family, paid by them to stay away.
+He obliged and his wealthy sister Isabella signed the monthly cheques from her castle south of Glasgow.
 Life was good.

-The family decides that Betsy, the eldest of five children at 16, will journey to Scotland to intervene on their behalf.
+Annie decides that Betsy, the eldest of five children at 16, will journey to Scotland on their behalf.
 And Betsy, appealing and intelligent, is a good ambassador.
 Isabella pledges to continue her support of the family and to finance their move.

 Annie's World, A Sketch by Bruce Alcock

 Developed with the participation of the Canadian Broadcasting Corporation and with assistance from the Canada Media Fund and the Newfoundland and Labrador Film Development Corporation